Skip to content

 This code would search a database for a person with the given name, create a new Person object with the information from the database, and then return the Person object.

-Methods are a fundamental concept in C# programming.
-They are used to encapsulate functionality, make code more reusable, and improve the overall organization of a program.
+Keep in mind, they are used to encapsulate functionality, make code more reusable, and improve the overall organization of a program.
 In this article, we covered the basics of methods in C#, including their definition, static and non-static types, calling a method, and return types.
 By understanding these concepts, you’ll be able to create and use methods in your own C# programs.